gardatech/bugbane/README.md

 All builds are recommended to be performed by fuzzer compilers, including coverage builds.<br>
 All builds must be created with debug information containing source lines (`-g` for gcc, `-g` or `-gline-tables-only` for clang).<br>
 All builds must be performed with the flag `-fno-omit-frame-pointer` in order for binaries to provide better stack traces when reproducing bugs or when debugging the binaries manually.<br>
-If the fuzzer we use supports environment variables for enabling sanitizers (AFL_USE_ASAN, etc.), then using these variables is preferred over specifying compilation flags manually.<br>
+If the fuzzer compilers support environment variables for enabling sanitizers (AFL_USE_ASAN, etc.), then using these variables is preferred over specifying compilation flags manually.<br>
 The builds should be placed in appropriately named folders.
-For example, if fuzzing will be launched from the /fuzz directory, then the build with ASAN should be saved under the /fuzz/asan folder.
-If a build was instrumented with multiple sanitizers, then it is sufficient to save this build in either sanitizer directory.
-That is, a build with ASAN, UBSAN and CFISAN can be placed in either asan, ubsan, cfisan, lsan, tsan or msan directory - this will not reduce the effectiveness of fuzzing or bugs reproducing.
+For example, if fuzzing starts from the /fuzz directory, then an ASAN-instrumented build should be saved under the /fuzz/asan folder.
+If a build is instrumented with multiple sanitizers, then it's sufficient to save this build in either sanitizer directory.
+For instance, a build with ASAN, UBSAN, and CFISAN can be placed in either asan, ubsan, cfisan, lsan, tsan, or msan directory - this will not reduce the effectiveness of fuzzing or bugs reproducing.
 Though, it is *recommended* to create copies or symlinks according to the sanitizers (/fuzz/asan, /fuzz/ubsan, ...).<br>
-If the build process in CI takes time comparable to the fuzz testing time, then it may be worth to just use a single build that simultaneously includes instrumentation of the fuzzer, coverage and sanitizers.
-This will negatively affect the fuzzing performance and will also create additional disk load, but it still may be preferable to doing multiple builds.
-So, an application built by the AFL++ compilers with ASAN and coverage should be placed in the /fuzz/asan folder and then copied (or symlinked) to the /fuzz/coverage path.<br>
+If the build process in CI takes time comparable to the fuzz testing time, then it may be worth to just use a single build that simultaneously includes instrumentation of the fuzzer, coverage, and sanitizers.
+This negatively affects fuzzing performance and creates additional disk load, but it still may be preferable to doing multiple builds.
+To use a single build of an app, compiled with both ASAN and coverage flags, place the build in the /fuzz/asan folder and then copy (or symlink) it to the /fuzz/coverage path.<br>

 #### Go

 ##### dvyukov/go-fuzz
-Go to the project folder and execute the following command:
+Go to the folder of a project to test and execute the following command:
 ```shell
 go-fuzz-build
 ```